 Our projects explore practical ways to empower patients to take charge of their own health, developing strong digital literacy skills to access trusted online health advice and NHS services, to make the choices that are right for them.

-We believe that informed self-care and a greater wellbeing are achievable goals for everybody, regardless of their socioeconomic status, and ones in which digital will increasingly play an important role.
+We believe that informed self-care and greater wellbeing are achievable goals for everybody, regardless of their socioeconomic status, and ones in which digital will increasingly play an important role.